MetaCubeX/mihomo/README.md

 - Comprehensive HTTP RESTful API controller

 ## Wiki

 Documentation is available on [Clash.Meta Wiki](https://docs.metacubex.one/).

-## Advanced usage for this branch

 ## Build

 You should install [golang](https://go.dev) first.

 Then get the source code of Clash.Meta:

 ```shell
 git clone https://github.com/MetaCubeX/Clash.Meta.git
 cd Clash.Meta && go mod download
 ```

 If you can't visit github,you should set proxy first:

 ```shell
 go env -w GOPROXY=https://goproxy.io,direct
 ```

 Now you can build it:

 ```shell
 go build
 ```

 If you need gvisor for tun stack, build with:

 ```shell
 go build -tags with_gvisor
 ```

+## Advanced usage of this fork

 ### DNS configuration